 This type of aftercare help lets you achieve your goals of remaining sober outside of rehab.
 These programs play a pivotal role in helping you become accustomed to working regularly again.

 Don’t let an addiction stand in the way of you and your dream job.
 Overcome your substance use disorder, and improve your job prospects with a quality treatment center.
-Contact us at [Direct] to learn more today.
+Contact us today to learn more today.